Adopt a Cocker Spaniel

 Hi everyone!

 I recently adopted a six-year-old Cocker Spaniel from the local dog pound.
-The poor thing dog has been highly abused in the past.
+The poor thing has been highly abused in the past.

 He looks reasonably healthy but has had 12 teeth removed, and he's a quiet but nervous dog.